Occupants since 1900 have been Providence Industrial School, St. Philip's Seminary, Refuge for Persecution Victims, and several other endeavors.

 Erected 1972 by Texas State Historical Survey Committee.
 (Marker Number 3506.)

 Credits.
 This page was last revised on April 19, 2018.
-This page originally submitted on March 6, 2018, by William F Haenn of Fort Clark (Brackettville), Texas.
-This page has been viewed 94 times since then.
-Last updated on April 19, 2018, by Brian Anderson of Kingwood, Texas.
+It was originally submitted on March 6, 2018, by William F Haenn of Fort Clark (Brackettville), Texas.
+This page has been viewed 177 times since then and 50 times this year.
+Last updated on April 19, 2018, by Brian Anderson of Atascocita, Texas.
 Photos: 1, 2, 3, 4, 5, 6. submitted on March 6, 2018, by William F Haenn of Fort Clark (Brackettville), Texas. • Andrew Ruppenstein was the editor who published this page.